 Commitment to Professional Courtesy

-The ACBA is committed to a high level of professional courtesy among its members, with the courts, and with others who interact with the legal system.
-A ‘Commitment to Professional Courtesy’ was adopted by the Board of Directors in 2004.
+The ACBA is committed to a high level of professional courtesy among our members, the courts and with others who interact with the legal system.
+We are dedicated to our ‘Commitment to Professional Courtesy’.